evaldnexhipi/BentleyOttmannSweepLine/README.md

 ### Time vs Number of Intersections in Bentley-Ottmann Algorithm

 ![Time vs Intersections](./data/output(2).png)
 This plot shows the relationship between the number of intersections detected and the time taken by the algorithm.
 Both axes are in logarithmic scale.
-It helps to understand how the complexity of the problem (in terms of intersections) affects the execution time.
+As expected, the execution time increases with the number of intersections, reflecting the algorithm's dependence on both the number of segments and the number of intersections.

 ### Efficiency of Bentley-Ottmann Algorithm

 ![Efficiency](./data/output(3).png)
-This plot depicts the efficiency of the algorithm in terms of the number of intersections detected per second, plotted against the number of segments.
-Both axes are in logarithmic scale.
-The efficiency decreases as the number of segments increases, indicating the algorithm's performance characteristics over different input sizes.
+The fourth plot presents the efficiency of the algorithm, measured as the number of intersections detected per second, plotted against the number of segments.
+Initially, the efficiency remains high but begins to decrease as the number of segments increases beyond a certain point.
+This drop in efficiency at higher segment counts is likely due to the increased computational overhead required to manage a larger number of events and status changes.

+In summary, our C++ implementation of the Bentley-Ottmann algorithm performs efficiently across a wide range of input sizes, demonstrating its suitability for large-scale intersection detection problems in computational geometry.
+The observed performance metrics align well with the theoretical expectations, validating the implementation's correctness and efficiency.